-In the development of the 2020-2024 Consolidated Plan, the City of Fontana consulted 84 housing, social services, governmental and other entities involved in housing and community development in Fontana and throughout the region to obtain valuable information on the priority needs in Fontana and how CDBG, ESG and HOME and other resources should be invested to provide decent affordable housing, a suitable living environment and economic opportunities for low- and moderate-income residents.
-The San Bernardino County Continuum of Care (CoC) was consulted directly in person, by telephone and email to discuss performance standards, outcomes, and policies and procedures for HMIS.
+In the development of the 2020-2024 Consolidated Plan, the City of Fontana consulted 84 housing, social services, governmental and other entities involved in housing and community development in Fontana and throughout the region to obtain valuable information on the priority needs in the City and how CDBG, ESG, HOME, and other resources should be invested to provide decent affordable housing, a suitable living environment and economic opportunities for low- and moderate-income residents.
+The San Bernardino County Continuum of Care (COC) was consulted directly in person, by telephone, and by email to discuss performance standards, outcomes, and policies and procedures for HMIS.
+Through a competitive process Water of Life Church was awarded program year 2023 ESG funds for the provision of homeless services.